Monkatraz/mainframe/README.md

   * Workbox for PWA support and client-side caching
   * Chart.js for, well, charts

-Additionally, Mainframe uses the Pug template engine client-side for editor previews.

 -----

 ## Development & Tools
 Assets wise, Mainframe is really simple to build.
 Mainframe uses [Snowpack](www.snowpack.dev/) for both development and production asset building.
 The toolchain is very automatic and requires little knowledge of how it internally works.

-However, actually hosting the site can be a challenge.
-Mainframe is tightly bound to both [Netlify](www.netlify.com) and [FaunaDB](www.fauna.com) - attempting to host using other services will require a lot of work.
+However, actually hosting the site can be a challenge, and there is not currently a procedure to do so.

 ### Dependencies
 Mainframe has a fair number of dependencies.
 All of them can be found in the `package.json` and installed using NPM.